Qlarifi/data-exchange-schema/README.md

 | 2025-04-09 00:00:00 | installmentPaid    | order-2  | installment-3  | 16.67 EUR  |                  |                     |       |                                                             |

 ### Scenario 7
-Transaction with 3 installments, and a refund greater than what the customer already paid back.
+Transaction with 3 installments, and a refund greater than what the consumer already paid back.
 Refund is applied from the last installment backwards.

 | Effective Timestamp | Type                  | Order ID | Installment ID | Amount     | Transaction Type | Due Timestamp       | Index | Additional Details | Column 1                             |